-Some women can have recurring pregnancy losses because the cervix dilates early in pregnancy, causing the pregnancy to end long before the baby is able to survive outside the womb.
-This problem used to be called pregnancy loss due to “incompetent cervix”.
-In modern times, it is referred to as pregnancy loss due to premature cervical dilation.
-Either way, the loss of a pregnancy is a devastating occurrence for any woman seeking to grow to her family.
+Some women can have recurring pregnancy losses, or miscarriages, because the cervix dilates early in pregnancy.
+This causes the pregnancy to end long before the baby is able to survive outside the womb.
+This problem used to be called pregnancy loss due to “incompetent cervix.”
+In modern times, it is referred to as pregnancy loss due to premature cervical dilation or cervical insufficiency.
+Either way, the loss of a pregnancy is a devastating occurrence for any woman seeking to grow her family.

-In certain women with cervix related recurrent pregnancy loss, their Obstetrician will recommend that a special stitch be placed around the cervix to help hold it closed during the pregnancy.
-This stitch is called a Cerclage, and it can be placed either vaginally or via an abdominal route.
-Most Obstetricians will place a vaginal cerclage in women with this problem, but will suggest an abdominal cerclage for women who fail the vaginal cerclage, or women whose cervix is too short to accommodate a vaginal cerclage.
+For certain women with cervix-related recurrent pregnancy loss, the recommended treatment may be a special stitch that is placed around the cervix to help hold it closed during the pregnancy.
+This stitch is called a cerclage, and it can be placed either vaginally or via an abdominal route.
+Most obstetricians will place a vaginal cerclage in women with this problem but will suggest an abdominal cerclage for women who fail the vaginal cerclage, or for women whose cervix is too short to accommodate a vaginal cerclage.

 Dr. Hoyte worked in conjunction with the highly experienced high-risk obstetrician, the late Dr. Valerie Whiteman, to develop a short, minimally invasive robotic technique for placing the abdominal cerclage using the da Vinci surgical system.
 This technique is called the Whiteman-Johnson-Hoyte Robotic Transabdominal Cerclage (WHRTAC), and it is available to women who have been diagnosed by their obstetrician with recurrent pregnancy loss due to premature cervical dilation.